nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws4.md

     Ok, so you've created a running computer.
 How do you get to it?

     The main thing you'll need is the network name of your new computer.
-To retrieve this, go to the [AWS instance view](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Instances:sort=instanceId), click on the instance, and find the "Public DNS".
+To retrieve this, go to the [AWS instance view](https://us-west-1.console.aws.amazon.com/ec2/v2/home?region=us-west-1#Instances:sort=instanceId), click on the instance, and find the **Public DNS** under the <span class="highlight_txt">Details</span> tab.
 This is the public name of your computer on the internet.

     ## Step 1: Locate private key